All Episodes

 Well, how about these pensions that the government has?

-How come they're not having to wait to collect their pensions, or how come they're not going to take a hit?
+How come they're not having to wait to collect their pensions or how come they're not going to take a hit?

-Um you'll see a picture of the crowd at a Social Security office, and it's not a bunch of blue-haired gummers.
+You see a picture of the crowd at a Social Security office, and it's not a bunch of blue-haired gummers.

-It's a bunch of young people in there trying to collect on their parents or grandparents under the guise of uh Social Security disability or what have you.
+It's a bunch of young people in there trying to collect on their parents or grandparents under the guise of Social Security disability or what have you.

 That's right.